 MAGYARS PEOPLE

 The international name for Magyars people comes from the ugric term MAG-yarz (/ˈmæɡjɑːrz/) used to self-define their original ethnic group before to settle in Hungary (Hungarian: Magyarország).
 Indeed, since IX century A.D.
-Hungarians (alias Magyarok [ˈmɒɟɒrok]) are an Eastern European historical nation who formed and populated its own Kingdom of Hungary and shared a common culture, history, ancestry and the hungarian language, not indoeuropean but belonging to the Uralic family alongside the Finns language.
+Hungarians (alias Magyarok [ˈmɒɟɒrok]) are an Eastern European historical nation who formed and populated its own Regnum Hungary and shared a common culture, history, ancestry and the hungarian language, that is not indoeuropean but belonging to the Uralic family alongside the Finns language.

-Hungarians can be divided into different subgroups according to local linguistic and cultural characteristics: the magyars tribes with distinct identities include the most prominent "Megyer", the Székelys (in eastern Transylvania as well as in Bukovina), the Csángós (in Western Moldavia), the Palóc and the Matyó.
-This people is originary of the southern Ural Mountains in Western Siberia from where they leave and conquest the Carpathian Basin, after a long period of living during the "Common Era" on the steppes of Scythia when they had been called "Ungri" probably from the Russian term "Yugra" (Югра).
-In the IV millennium B.C. the Uralic-speaking peoples were living all around the Urals region but split up dispersing towards the west and northwest and came into contact with Turkic and Iranian speakers, so that Magyars do have some Turkic genetic and cultural influence, including their historical social structure being of Turkic origin, they still are not widely considered as part of the Turkic people.
+Hungarians can be divided into different subgroups according to local linguistic and cultural characteristics: indeed magyars tribes with distinct identities include the most prominent 'Megyer', the Székelys (in eastern Transylvania as well as in Bukovina), the Csángós (in Western Moldavia), the Palóc and the Matyó.
+This people is originary of the southern Ural Mountains in Western Siberia from where they leave to conquest the Carpathian Basin, after a long period of living during the 'Common Era' on the steppes of Scythia, when they had been called 'Ungri' probably from the Russian term Yugra (Югра).
+In the IV millennium B.C. the Uralic-speaking peoples were living all around the Urals region but split up dispersing towards the west and northwest and came in contact with Turkic and Iranian speakers, so that Magyars conserve some Turkic genetic and cultural influence, including their historical social structure being of Turkic origin, even if they still are not widely considered as part of the Turkic people.

-The ancient Ugrians are associated with the Mezhovskaya culture and were influenced by the Indo-iranic peoples of Sarmatians and Saka, as well as later by Xiongnu.
-The historical Magyars created an alliance among the steppe tribes, consisting of an Ugric/Magyar ruling class, formerly Iranian but also Turkic (Oghuric) and Slavic speaking tribes, which made the "magyar invasion" of the Pannonia plain, giving rise to modern Hungarians and Hungarian culture.
-Some of the Hungarians moved to the Don River, between the Volga, the Don and the Seversky Donets rivers, meanwhile others remained in Bashkiria until XIII century A.D.: the Magyars around the Don River area were subordinates of the Khazar Khaganate and their neighbours were the Bulgars (Proto-Bulgarians, Onogurs) and the Alans, from whom they learned gardening, cattle breeding and agriculture.
+The ancient Ugrians are associated with the Mezhovskaya culture and were influenced by the Indo-iranic peoples of Sarmatians and Sakas, as well as later by Xiongnu.
+The historical Magyars created an alliance among the asian steppe tribes, consisting of an Ugric/Magyar ruling class, formerly Iranian but also Turkic (Oghuric) and Slavic speaking tribes, which made the 'magyar invasion' of the Pannonia plain, giving rise to modern Hungarians and Hungarian culture.
+Part of the Hungarians moved to the Don River, in the area middle of the Volga the Don and the Seversky Donets rivers, meanwhile others remained in Bashkiria until XIII century A.D.: the Magyars sttled around the Don River area had been subordinates of the Khazar Khaganate, while their neighbours were the Bulgars (Proto-Bulgarians, Onogurs) and the Alans, from whom they learned gardening, cattle breeding and agriculture.
 Their tradition holds that Hungarians were organized in a confederacy of seven tribes: Jenő, Kér, Keszi, Kürt-Gyarmat, Megyer, Nyék, and Tarján.

-Around 830 A.D. a rebellion broke out in the Khazar khaganate and three tribes of Khazars joined the Hungarians and moved to Etelköz, the territory between the Carpathians and the Dnieper River, where the neighbours were the Varangians and the eastern Slavs.
-At the end of the Avar Kaganate, the Carolingian Empire asserted their influence in Transdanubia and in 862 A.D.
-Prince Rastislav of Moravia hired them to rebelle against the Franks to won his independence: that was the first time that Hungarians troops entered the Carpathian Basin and the Archbishop of Reims recorded them as unknown enemies called "Ungri", giving the first mention of the Magyars in Western Europe.
+Around 830 A.D. a rebellion broke out in the Khazar khaganate and 3 tribes of Khazars joined the Hungarians and moved to Etelköz, the territory between the Carpathians and the Dnieper River, where the neighbours to Varangians and eastern Slavs.
+At the end of the Avar Kaganate, the Carolingian Empire asserted their influence on Transdanubia and in 862 A.D.
+Prince Ratislav of Moravia hired them to rebelle against the Franks to won his independence: that was the first time when Hungarians troops entered the Carpathian Basin and the Archbishop of Reims recorded them as unknown enemies and called 'Ungri', giving the first mention of the Magyars in Western Europe.

 The main cities founded by Magyars are Debrecen, Miskolc, Szeged and Gyor, while among the aeternitas of Europe are enlisted the capital Budapest, an old roman castra evoluted along the centuries as fortress on the Danube river, and Pecs, founded by Illyrians in pre-historic times and became the capital of the Pannonia Valeria province of the Roman empire.
 Cause of the migrations, significant groups of people with Magyars ancestry live in various other parts of the world such as Germany, France, Slovakia, Romania, Serbia, Austria, Croatia, Ukraine, the United Kingdom, the United States, Canada, Brazil, Argentina and Australia.